noahlearner/Teamwork-Tasks-Automation/README.md

 After you run the script, make sure to delete the unwanted tasklists in each project and get stoked for time savings.

-#### Hats off to our Team Member [James O'Brien](https://github.com/notjamesobrien) for turning my vanilla / Jquery code into node execution.
+#### Hats off to our Team Member [James O'Brien](https://github.com/notjamesobrien) for turning my vanilla JS / jQuery code into this node execution.